jubalh/awesome-package-maintainer/README.md

 They display information about object files and can be used to view an executable in assembly.

 # Scripts and helpers
-* [release-notes-scraper](https://github.com/dcermak/release-notes-scraper) - grab the release notes for projects from github that do not keep a CHANGELOG, but publish their release notes via the releases page.
+* [release-notes-scraper](https://github.com/dcermak/release-notes-scraper) - grab the release notes for projects from GitHub that do not keep a CHANGELOG, but publish their release notes via the releases page.
 * [changesgen](https://github.com/dirkmueller/changesgen/blob/main/changesgen.py) automates writing a (openSUSE) changes file.
 * [autoup](https://github.com/dirkmueller/changesgen/blob/main/autoup.py) searches on repology and tests whether updating to those would work in OBS